...

 • The 16th and 17th centuries saw further enhancements to the Guildhall, including adding the Council Chamber and the Assembly Room.

-• By the late 17th century, the Guildhall had firmly established itself as the heart of Windsor’s civic and social life.
+• By the late 17th Century, the Guildhall had firmly established itself as the heart of Windsor’s civic and social life.

 C. A Stage for History (18th – 19th Centuries)